 - By telling the story of your company in compelling, professional language,

 - By supporting the content with visual aids as noted above,

 - By keeping the content concise, well written, and avoiding unnecessary extra language, which will only weigh down the eyelids of your reader until, finally, you’ve lost them.

 The more authentic and gripping your response, the more likely you are to hold their attention.

 Price is always a consideration when reviewing an RFP response, however, price is industry specific and its relative importance varies.
 This means your company’s estimating process must be efficient and effective to ensure you can maintain a decent profit.
 If you are going to compete at this level, you must have an accurate understanding of your cost structure.
 Without this knowledge, you could end up winning work that will lose you money.
 Sharpen your pencil – the margin for error here is razor thin.

 Responding as the Incumbent

 Once you win it, never lose it.
 If you have the customer, keep them happy.
 Unfortunately, for the suppliers, RFPs are the status quo for some industries.
 If it has to go to RFP for transparency sake, help to write the RFP and provide something unique so your solution is specified or “spec’ed in”.
 Make sure that your value proposition is sound with that particular client before the RFP opens so you know the exact criteria they will value in the response.
-One of the best ways to gather this information is with a routine Account Review – the topic of our next article.
+One of the best ways to gather this information is with a routine Account Review.